ComputerScientist-01/100-Days-Of-DSA/day 1/tree.md

 # Tree

 It is a collection of nodes and the top node is taken as root node and rest of the nodes are divided into disjoint subsets.
 Each subset is aslo a tree.
+Also we can say that a tree is a "rooted , directed and acyclic " structure.

+# Conditions to be a tree

+1. Must have a root
+2. Must have directed edges
+3. Must not have a cycle

 # Important Terms